KasperskyLab/Kaspresso/README.md

 ```

 ## Samples
-All samples are available in [samples folder](/samples).
+All samples are available in the [samples](/samples) folder.

-Be aware that a lot of samples require turned on AdbServer.
-The algorithm to start AdbServer:
+Most of the samples require AdbServer.
+To start AdbServer you should do the following steps:
-1. Go to the `kaspresso` folder.
-For example:
+1. Go to the `Kaspresso` folder
 ```
-cd /User/Gagarin/workspace/Kaspresso
+cd ~/Workspace/Kaspresso
 ```
-2. Start `adbserver-desktop.jar`:
+2. Start `adbserver-desktop.jar`
 ```
 java -jar artifacts/adbserver-desktop.jar
 ```
-3. Profit!

 ## Breaking changes in 1.2.0
-1. Please, use 'artifacts/adbserver-desktop.jar' to start Autotest AdbServer (the Desktop part).
-Kaspresso 1.2.0 works only with 'artifacts/adbserver-desktop.jar'!<br>
+1. We've totally reworked AdbServer and Kaspresso 1.2.0 works only with new `artifacts/adbserver-desktop.jar`<br>
-Otherwise, there is old 'desktop_1_1_0.jar' in the folder 'artifacts' to work with old version of Kaspresso (before 1.2.0).
+The old version `artifacts/desktop_1_1_0.jar` is also available for use with older versions of Kaspresso.
-2. If you are going to use `device.logcat` in your test then we recommend to call `device.logcat.disableChatty` in `before`-section.
+2. If you use `device.logcat` in your tests, you should call `device.logcat.disableChatty` in the `before` section of your test.
-In the previous version of Kaspresso, `device.logcat.disableChatty` was called automatically under the hood almost always.
-But this strategy was a mistake.
+In previous version of Kaspresso, `device.logcat.disableChatty` was called automatically during initialization.
+This resulted in the need to always run AdbServer before tests.

 ## Support
 Ask your question on Telegram:
 * In English: t.me/kaspresso_en
 * In Russian: t.me/kaspresso

 ## Contribution
 Kaspresso is an open source project, so you are welcome to contribute (see the [Contribution Guidelines](https://github.com/KasperskyLab/Kaspresso/blob/master/CONTRIBUTING.md)).